About the project

 Contact for more details: Dr Ann Hutchinson and Professor Miriam Johnson

-Breathlessness RElief AT HomE (BREATHE) is a collaboration between the Hull York Medical School, the Yorkshire Ambulance Service, the Universities of York and Sheffield with support from the British Lung Foundation.
+Breathlessness RElief AT HomE (BREATHE) is a collaboration between Hull York Medical School, the Yorkshire Ambulance Service, the University of York and the University of Sheffield with support from Asthma + Lung UK.
 The development of the application was supported by funding from NHS Hull CCG and the Alumni of the University of Hull.

 Blog post: Road paramedic to recruiting research paramedic - College of Paramedics, 12 December 2022

 Mixed-methods feasibility cluster randomised controlled trial of a paramedic-administered breathlessness management intervention for acute-on-chronic breathlessness (BREATHE): Study findings.
 Ann Hutchinson, Victoria Allgar, Judith Cohen, David C. Currow, Susan Griffin, Simon Hart, Kelly Hird, Andrew Hodge, Suzanne Mason, Matthew Northgraves, Joanne Reeve, Flavia Swan, Miriam J. Johnson.
 ERJ Open Research Jan 2022, 00257-2022; DOI: 10.1183/23120541.00257-2022

 Northgraves M, Cohen J, Allgar V, et al. A feasibility cluster randomised controlled trial of a paramedic-administered breathlessness management intervention for acute-on-chronic breathlessness (BREATHE): Study protocol.
 ERJ Open Res 2021; in press (https://doi.org/10.1183/23120541.00955-2020).